The star-square relation and the generalized star-triangle relation from 3d supersymmetric dualities I: The star-square relation

 From a statistical mechanics point of view, it first appeared as the solution to the star-triangle relation in \cite{Bazhanov:2015gra, Kels:2018xge}.
 We will show that this integral identity can be also written as the solution to the star-square relation.

 We would like to mention that one can obtain the integral identity (\ref{intssr}) by reducing the number of flavors from $N_f=6$ to $N_f=4$ in the equality of partition functions of a certain dual three-dimensional $\mathcal{N} = 2$ theories on the squashed three-sphere.
 Namely, one can use the duality between $SU(2)$ electric theory with $N_f=6$ flavors where chiral multiplets transform under the fundamental representation of the gauge group and the flavor group and the vector multiplet transforms as the adjoint representation of the gauge group, and the magnetic theory consisting of fifteen chiral multiples in the totally antisymmetric tensor representation of the flavor group, without gauge degrees of freedom.
+This duality is studied as the star-triangle relation in \cite{Spiridonov:2010em} and it is shown that the Faddeev-Volkov model can be obtained by breaking the gauge symmetry from $SU(2)$ to $U(1)$.